HOMER

 Most of HOMER's functionality is built around either promoter or genomic position based analysis, and aims to manage the sequence manipulation, hiding it from the user.
 However, if you have some sequences that you would like HOMER to analyze, the program findMotifs.pl accepts FASTA formatted files for analysis.
 Alternatively you could use the homer2 executable which also accepts FASTA files as input.

 HOMER is designed to analyze high-throughput data using differential motif discovery, which means that it is HIGHLY recommended that you have both target and background sequences, and in each case you should have several (preferably thousands) of sequences in each set that are roughly the same length.
 If you absolutely can't think of the proper background, homer will scramble your input sequences for you (starting v4.3, you can also call the scrambling script directly: scrambleFasta.pl).
+Even better, use homer2 background to generate background sequences.

 A quick note about FASTA files - Each sequence should have a unique identifier.
 In theory, HOMER should be flexible with what is in the header line, but if you're having trouble please just keep it simple with minimal quite-space, especially tabs.
 For example: